 Kegan is currently in the work of being a human being in right relationship with the land, and the community of beings in the Kwentekw river valley.
 Their ancestors, predominantly white settlers with a thread of indignity, are all peoples of the waters from the Great Lakes, the Atlantic Ocean, to the Mediterranean sea.
 Over the past 10 years, Kegan has also been in service to various indigenous communities with members connected to the Anishinaabe Midewiwin, Mexica, Lakota, Shoshone, and Mannahoack peoples and are claimed as kin by their Winkté Ina.

 Ashlei was born and raised on Lenapehoking, in the Coatesville area of Pennsylvania.
-She is a Black, queer, environmentalist with a background in biology, organizing, and urban agriculture, She is interested in connecting with her ancestors while restoring ecological balance through Indigenous agriculture.
+She is a Black, queer, environmentalist with a background in biology, organizing, and urban agriculture.
+She is interested in connecting with her ancestors while restoring ecological balance through Indigenous agriculture.
 Ashlei’s hometown is like many steel/coal towns of its time.
-Once Black people fled to the area in search of a job at the mill, there was white flight.
-Which Coatesville has struggled to recover from.
+Once Black people fled to the area in search of a job at the mill there was white flight, which Coatesville has struggled to recover from.
 This has impacted Ashlei in ways that she did not notice until she was older and deeply informs her current work.